Bilou4/hubble-berry/README.md

 ![First_page](./img/first_page.png)

+There are 2 default users (username/password):

+> 1. admin/admin
+> 2. user/user

 ### Upgrade

 Doing an upgrade is in general more complicated than just restarting the server.
 You may need to apply database migrations, or compile new language translations, so in reality, the process to perform an upgrade involves a sequence of commands: